tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 </p>

 ### Evaluation of the RAG models
 To evaluate the performance of the RAG models in the task of matching data to ontologies, four CSV files have been used.
+We classified the model predictions as:

-TP: When the model proposes a correct IRI for the column name.
+* True Positives (TP): When the model proposes a correct IRI for the column name.

-FP: When the model proposes an incorrect IRI for the column name.
+* False Positives (FP): When the model proposes an incorrect IRI for the column name.

-TN: When the model indicates that an adequate IRI does not exist, it is real.
+* True Negatives (TN): When the model indicates that an adequate IRI does not exist and it is real.

-FN: When the model indicates that an adequate IRI does not exist, it is not real.
+* False Negatives (FN): When the model indicates that an adequate IRI does not exist and it is not real.
+#### Metrics
+**Precision** is the proportion of correctly identified IRIs (true positives) out of all IRIs returned by the LLM (both true positives and false positives).
+It measures the accuracy of the LLM in retrieving relevant IRIs when it decides to return one.

+$$
+\text{Precisión} = \frac{TP}{TP + FP}
+$$

+**Recall** is the proportion of correctly identified IRIs (true positives) out of all actual correct IRIs available in the dataset (the sum of true positives and false negatives).
+It measures the LLM's ability to find all relevant IRIs for the terms in question.

+$$
+\text{Recall} = \frac{TP}{TP + FN}
+$$

+The **F1-score** is the harmonic mean of precision and recall, balancing the two metrics to provide a single score that accounts for both false positives and false negatives.
+It’s particularly useful when you need to weigh precision and recall equally.

+$$
+\text{F1-score} = \frac{2TP}{2TP + FP + FN}
+$$

 ### Findings